bazel-contrib/bazel-lib/docs/glob_match.md

 is_glob(<a href="#is_glob-expr">expr</a>)
 </pre>

-Determine if the passed string is a globa expression
+Determine if the passed string is a global expression

 **PARAMETERS**